 2. Define daily, weekly and monthly sales activities

 This is about listing out the regular tasks your sales reps need to do to keep things moving and ensure there are always new opportunities coming in.
-Think of it like a checklist for staying productive.
+This is essentially a productivity checklist.

-Having these activities clearly defined helps everyone stay focused, even though these tasks can take up time.
+Having these activities clearly defined helps everyone stay focused and productive.

 3. Sell to customer needs

-Don't just jump into selling your product.
-First, find out what the customer really needs.
+Before selling your product, find out what the customer needs.
 Spend time learning about their problems and what they're trying to fix.
 Once you know their main issues, you can show them exactly how what you offer helps them specifically.
-Talking about the benefits that solve their particular problems leads to more effective sales conversations, works way better than a standard pitch, makes customers feel understood, and increases overall customer satisfaction.
+Talk about benefits that solve their specific problems.
+This leads to more effective conversations than a standard pitch and makes customers feel understood.

 4. Manage and nurture leads effectively

-Good lead nurturing and management stops people from being forgotten or slipping away.
+Good lead nurturing and management prevents lost opportunities.
 It's also about knowing which leads to focus on and keeping the sales process moving forward smoothly, so deals don't get stuck.

 5. Invest in high-quality sales training

-Investing in high-quality sales training is more than just a good idea; it's essential for building a team that consistently performs well.
+High-quality sales training is essential for building a team that consistently performs well.
 When reps are well-trained, they understand customer needs better, build stronger relationships, and ultimately close more deals more effectively.
-It directly addresses the common gap where buyers feel sellers don't fully grasp their situation.
+Well-trained reps understand customer needs better and build stronger relationships.

-Good training starts from day one.
 New hires need a solid foundation covering core skills like finding the right prospects, engaging customers meaningfully, presenting solutions clearly, understanding the chosen sales methodology, and confidently handling questions or pushback.
-This initial grounding helps them avoid common early mistakes and builds a strong base for future success.
+This foundation helps them avoid early mistakes and ramp faster.

-Modern sales tools can also play a valuable role in development.
-Some platforms analyze actual sales calls and offer specific, data-backed feedback, helping reps see exactly where they can improve and providing personalized coaching opportunities at scale.
+Modern sales tools can accelerate development.
+Some platforms analyze sales calls and offer data-backed feedback.
+Reps see exactly where to improve and get personalized coaching at scale.

-By consistently investing in developing your team's skills—both initially and continuously—you create a more capable, confident, and prepared sales force that is ready to meet challenges, satisfy customers, and drive better results.
+Invest consistently in developing your team's skills.
+You'll build a more capable, confident sales force that meets challenges and drives better results.

 6. Host regular one-one meetings and help reps set SMART goals

-For example, if a rep aims to become an account executive (AE), assist them in getting there with SMART goal setting.
-Give them a sales target of an average of 15 sales-qualified opportunities (SQOs) per month for ten months straight.
-Next, help break an SQO into small goals such as 100 dials, 300 emails, 30 videos, etc. An actionable plan gives reps direction, making them more productive.
+For example, if a rep wants to become an AE, use SMART goal setting to create a path.
+Set a target of 15 SQOs per month for ten months.
+Then break each SQO into smaller goals: 100 dials, 300 emails, 30 videos.
+A clear plan gives reps direction and makes them more productive.

-Knowing the results and having clearly defined incentives to achieve them boosts SDR motivation – another hurdle blocking their efficiency.
-Put another way, sales managers must take the time to define measurable key results that their team needs to achieve within a specific time frame.
+Clear results and well-defined incentives boost SDR motivation and efficiency.
+Sales managers should define measurable key results for their team with specific timeframes.
 Then they can add incentives to encourage reps to achieve these results.

 7. Develop a consistent sales prospecting process